unixorn/zsh-quickstart-kit/README.md

 * Tab completion of Rakefile targets
 * Various helper functions for interacting with OS X's clipboard, audio volume, and quicklook.

+## Customizations

+### Functions and Aliases

+The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
+This makes it easy for you to add extra functions and aliases without having to maintain a separate branch of this repo.
+The files will be sourced in alphanumeric order, I suggest a naming scheme of `001-onething`, `002-something-else` to ensure they're loaded in the order you expect.

+### zgen plugin list

+I've included what I think is a good starter set of zsh plugins in this repository.
+To make the list easier to customize, if you create a file named `~/.zgen-local-plugins`, the starter kit will source that **instead** of running `load-starter-plugin-list` as defined in `.zgen-setup`.
+I`~/.zgen-local-plugins` is not additive, it completely replaces the kit-provided list.

 # Other Resources

 ## ZSH